Certificate management

 Perform the following tasks to import the TLS certificates.

-Import the certificates using Microsoft Management Console (MMC) and the Certificates Snap-In
+Perform the following steps to import the certificates by using Microsoft Management Console (MMC) and the Certificates Snap-In:

 1

-Open Microsoft Management Console by pressing Windows+R to open Run, then type "mmc" in the empty box and click [ OK ].
+Open Microsoft Management Console by pressing Windows+R to open Run, then type "mmc" in the empty box and select [ OK ].

 2